 With effect from 1 January 2015 the base year has been removed for determining qualifying expenditure.
 Prior to 2015 the reference year for determining the incremental expenditure for all years was 2003.
-The first 6300,000 (6200,000 in 2013) of expenditure incurred did not refer to a base year; for expenditure in excess of 6300,000, the base year reference was applicable.
+The first & 300,000 (& 200,000 in 2013) of expenditure in excess of & 300,000, the base year; for expenditure in excess of & 300,000, the base year reference was applicable.
 To establish the incremental spend by reference to the base year, trades of groups could be separated where they are carried on in separate geographic locations more than 20km apart.
 This allows a company to cease carrying out R&D activities, or dispose of an R&D facility in a particular location without impacting on the total R&D spend from other R&D centers in a group.